inkbear/cctapp/docs/guide_staff.md

 Cohorts are the grouping of participants to assign them as a group to projects.
 Participants may belong to multiple cohorts.

-Cohorts are created and managed in the cohort admin.
+Cohorts are created and managed in the cohort admin but are assigned to projects in the project admin.

 ## Adding Participants